Cacio e Pepe Recipe (Authentic and Easy!)

 • Salt for pasta water

-In some American variations of cacao e pepe, add butter, cream, olive oil, red pepper flakes, other types of cheese, and even cream cheese to cacao e pepe.
+Some variations of this recipe include butter, cream, olive oil, red pepper flakes, other types of cheese, and even cream cheese.
+You won’t find any of that in this authentic cacio e pepe recipe.

 • Use Quality Pasta.
 This will make this recipe “restaurant-style.”